-Fully funded full-time students are required to take their six core courses within the first two semesters in the program (excluding summer).
+Fully funded full-time students are required to complete the comprehensive examination within two semesters of joining the program (excluding summer).
 Part-time students should aim to finish all their core courses before enrolling in electives.

 A suggested timeline for the progression of a full-time Ph.D. student, joining in the Fall semester, in the CS Ph.D. program is shown below.